Dapiguabc/iotube-analysis/README.md

 This project was bootstrapped to supply an analytics dashboard for Iotube which is a cross-chain tool on Iotex.

-You can view the demo at https://iotube-analysis.herokuapp.com/.
+You can view the demo at http://150.158.167.68:5557/ or https://iotube-analysis.herokuapp.com/.
 Also, the data need time to auto collect as a result of the limit from the grpc API.
+The herokuapp will auto clean up the sqlite.

 ## :zap:“: Datasource
 The data of Iotube is sorted into two parts: inflow and outflow.